Changing the Trajectories of Children in Foster Care: The Safe Babies Court Team Evaluation

 AIR conducted a mixed-methods experimental evaluation of the approach in three locations: Little Rock, Arkansas; Tulsa, Oklahoma; and Des Moines, Iowa.
 The approach had already been in operation in these locations when the evaluation began.
 Researchers compared the time children spent in foster care and the likelihood of recurrence of abuse or neglect for three groups:

-- 598 cases that had access to an SBCT-trained judge but not to the community coordinator, the family team, or community-level supports
+- 598 cases that had access to an SBCT-trained judge but not to the community coordinator, the family team, or community-level supports; and

 The courts randomly assigned cases to either a SBCT trained judge or a judge who had no training in the SBCT approach.

-This evaluation will provide the first experimental evidence on the extent to which the SBCT approach improves outcomes for maltreated infants and toddlers and their families.
-Findings are forthcoming in summer 2020.
+This evaluation provides the first experimental evidence that the SBCT approach had a positive impact on maltreated infants and toddlers and their families.